DFE-Digital/early-years-foundation-reform/README.md

 ![Deploy](https://github.com/DFE-Digital/govuk-rails-boilerplate/workflows/Deploy/badge.svg)

-# Tim's secret Spike
+# EYFS Reform Spike

 ## Getting started on Docker

-On Mac OS, [Docker Desktop / Docker for Mac](https://docs.docker.com/docker-for-mac/install/) will need to be installed first
+On Mac OS, [Docker Desktop / Docker for Mac](https://docs.docker.com/docker-for-mac/install/) will need to be installed first and running

+Mac users should disable any other local postgres server running in the background as this will prevent rails from connecting to the docker db

 Setup a `.env` file to hold environment variables and fill in the missing values (do not commit this file)

 `cp .env.example .env`

+add development database to .env: govuk_rails_boilerplate_development

-To run the application locally with docker:
+### To run the application locally with docker:

 `docker-compose build && docker-compose up`

+### To restart the server

+cancel the running docker process and then run `docker-compose down` (for a full reset on your environment)

+### To ssh into the running docker container

+docker container ls
+docker exec -it <CONTAINER ID> sh

-To setup the database running in a docker container:
+### To setup the database running in a docker container:

 `docker-compose exec app bundle exec rake db:setup` `docker-compose exec app bundle exec rake db:migrate`

-If there are issues with postgres password authentication failure:
+### If there are issues with postgres password authentication failure:

 `> FATAL:  password authentication failed for user "boilerplate_user"`